Death toll rises to 3 after North Las Vegas house fire

 A woman and child have since died after a fire last Thursday at a North Las Vegas home, officials said Monday.

 The blaze began about 7:10 p.m.
-Thursday at 2732 St. George St., a few blocks north of Civic Center Drive and East Carey Avenue.
+Thursday at 2732 St. George St., a single-family home just a few blocks north of Civic Center Drive and East Carey Avenue.
 Three people pulled from the home — a man, woman and child — were hospitalized in critical condition.

-As of Friday, the man had died, the county coroner’s office confirmed.
-Officials announced the death of the woman and child Monday.
+As of Friday, the man, identified as Ignacio Meza, 78, had died, the county coroner’s office confirmed.
+Officials announced the death of the woman and child Monday, but their names and ages had not yet been released.

-The fire’s cause is still under investigation.
-As of Monday, North Las Vegas fire officials had not confirmed a damage estimate.
+Both the fire’s cause and origin point in the home remain under investigation, North Las Vegas fire Capt.
+Cedric Williams said.
+Williams did not say whether the home had working smoke detectors, citing the continuing investigation.

+He described the house as a “complete loss,” with more than $250,000 estimated in damage.

 This is a developing story.
 Check back for updates.